 About the Author

 Susan Tepper has been a writer for twenty years and is the author of eight published books.
 She writes in all genres, with stories, poems, interviews, essays and opinion columns published extensively worldwide.
-An award-winning author, Tepper has been nominated eighteen times for the Pushcart Prize, has received a Pulitzer Prize nomination for the novel ‘What May Have Been’ (currently being adapted for the stage), Second Place Winner in Story/South Million Writers Award, 7th Place Winner in the Francis Ford Coppola Zoetrope Contest for the Novel, Best Story of 17 Years of Vestal Review, a nomination for NPR’s Selected Shorts Series, and other honors.
+An award-winning author, Tepper has been nominated eighteen times for the Pushcart Prize, has received a Pulitzer Prize nomination for the novel ‘What May Have Been’ (currently being adapted for the stage), Second Place Winner in Story/South Million Writers Award, 7th Place Winner in the Francis Ford Coppola sponsored Zoetrope Contest for the Novel (2003), Best Story of 17 Years of Vestal Review, a nomination for NPR’s Selected Shorts Series, and other honors.
 Additionally, Tepper has been an editor at Wilderness House Literary Review and Istanbul Literary Review.
+For seven years she was panel moderator of the SMALL PRESS PANEL at Marymount Manhattan College Writers Conference which eventually morphed into the Hunter College Writers Conference.
 FIZZ her reading series at KGB Bar, NYC, ran for a decade, and showcased the talents of our literary stars as well as many first time authors.
 Before settling down to the writing life, she worked as an actor, singer, flight attendant, marketing manager, overseas tour guide, TV producer, interior decorator, rescue worker and more.
 She blames it all on a high interest range.
 Tepper is a native New Yorker.